We may receive a commission on purchases made from links.

 "We did not close our deal with Mark Cuban," Stolar told A Nibble of Business.
 "We learned a great deal from engaging with his business team during the negotiations though.
 The experience of briefly working with them made us wiser about retail relations, due diligence and product quality."
 Despite releasing their Shark back into the water, Unshrinkit was successful without the TV investors.

-With its new leader, Unshrinkit is going strong.
-It is still the money-saving hack to stretch out tight clothes that every wool garment should come with.
-You can buy the wardrobe savior on the Unshrinkit website and Amazon.
+With its new leader, Unshrinkit seemed to be going strong.
+The product was still the money-saving hack to stretch out tight clothes that every wool garment should come with.
+And while you can buy the wardrobe savior on the Unshrinkit website and Amazon, as of November 2024, it is sold out everywhere.
+There is no official word yet on if a restock is on the horizon or if this is a sign pointing to a future of Unshrinkit out of business.